Willis Tower Repositioning

 The new three-story podium features seven different façade systems and a complex gridshell skylight.
 The primary skin systems are composed of custom steel and aluminum glazing and stainless steel metal plates.

 We took a high-tech approach for a new 75-foot by 90-foot skylight over the new "Catalog" atrium.
 We rationalized its form into a logical and economical design comprising a doubly-curved shell with planar glass panels.
-Novum Structures, who was introduced during 95% Design Development of the grid shell, carried out the final design and detailing.
+We then coordinated with Novum Structures, a specialty contractor that was brought on at 95% design development to carry out the final design and detailing.
 The design consisted of an AESS Category 2 stick-built system using high-strength bolted moment connections at each node.
 Access holes on the top faces of the steel tubes allowed the tension bolts to remain hidden and eventually be covered by the glazing.

 Our façade experts provided detailing for the façade systems, specialty glass selection, and specification review.
 We also performed shop drawing and product data review, site and plant visits, and field test witnessing during construction.